 Imperial Knights codex

-The Imperial Armour Compendium contains rules for the exceedingly exotic knights sold by Forge World.
+Besides the main codex, the Imperial Armour Compendium contains rules for the exceedingly exotic knights sold by Forge World.

 Imperial Knights detachments – how to understand them

 Knightly Households ride forth in mighty Lances, the earth shaking beneath their thunderous tread.
 These have special rules in the Codex, which we’ve included in full below.
 However the Arks of Omen detachment used in the current ‘Arks of Omen: Grand Tournament’ matched play season supercedes these rules.
 Arks of Omen will be in effect until Summer 2023 – so skip to the next section of this guide if you’re playing matched play.

 Every Imperial Knight is a Lord of War choice, so they can only join two Warhammer 40k detachments: the Super-Heavy Detachment; which costs 6 Command Points (CP) if it contains any Titanic units or 3CP if it does not, and contains 3 to 5 Lords of War choices; and the Super-Heavy Auxiliary Detachment, which costs 3CP, and contains only one Lord of War.
 Unlike other armies, Knight Super-Heavy Auxiliary Detachments retain all their detachment abilities.

 One Knight in a Super-Heavy Detachment (or Super-Heavy Auxiliary Detachment in a Patrol game) can be nominated as a Character, and you can create more characters with the Knight Baron stratagem.
 This allows you to have a Knight Warlord.